Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 1. Log in to the CCE console using your HUAWEI ID.

-2. Click in the upper left corner on the displayed page and select a region.
+2. Click in the upper left corner of the console and select a region, for example, CN East-Shanghai1.

-3. When you log in to the CCE console in a region for the first time, wait for the Authorization Statement dialog box to appear, carefully read the statement, and click OK.
+3. Wait for the Authorization Statement dialog box to appear, carefully read the statement, and click OK.

 Step 2: Create a CCE Autopilot Cluster